RocketResearch-Inc/compair_core/README.md

 ## Tests / Linting

 Core currently ships with a syntax sanity check (`python -m compileall ...`).
 You can add pytest or other tooling as needed.

+Release and packaging steps are documented in `docs/maintainers.md`.

 ## Reporting Issues